Shannon-Goddard/Goddard_Shannon_Pewlett-Hackard-Analysis/README.md

      style="float: left; margin-right: 40px;"
      width="500"/>

  To get the final list with the recent titles, we partition the data so that each employee is only included on the list once.
-In addition, we performed a query that shows how many current employees of each title are presently eligible for retirement.
+In addition, we performed a query that shows how many current employees of each title are presently eligible for retirement:
 ![alt text][logo]
 <img src="https://github.com/Shannon-Goddard/Goddard_Shannon_Pewlett-Hackard-Analysis/blob/master/CHALLENGE/pics%20of%20code/only_the_most_recent_titles.png"
      alt="Home Screen"